Keyword: investment watchlist review template

 Step 1

-Rank by thesis clarity and evidence quality
+Rank by thesis clarity (not story quality)

 Portfolio execution and review process